-Application to reassess the hazard classifications of a range of substances
+Application to update the hazard classifications of a range of substances

 We are proposing to update the hazard classifications of the substances to take into account new information such as study data, and reviews or assessments by overseas chemical regulators.
-The change to hazard classifications may also have an effect on the controls that apply to the substances.
+Any changes to hazard classifications may also have an effect on the controls (rules) that apply to the substances.

-We have highlighted the chemicals below as being of particular interest either because the hazard classification changes are extensive, or because they are widely used components of many products in New Zealand.
+The chemicals listed below may be of particular interest to submitters, either because the hazard classification changes are extensive, or because they are widely used components of many products in New Zealand.

 For example, iodocarb is a fungicide and antimicrobial used in paints, agrichemicals, and timber treatment products; propazine is an agricultural herbicide; and sulfur is used as a fungicide, a fertiliser component, in animal care and nutritional products, and has many other industrial uses.

 Suppliers, manufacturers and users of chemical products should check the application documents to see whether their products are affected by the proposed changes.

 Please provide your comments on our proposals and let us know if you have relevant information about any specific substances.

 You can make a submission using our online form.